X-Fix/ts-poker-planning/.github/CONTRIBUTING.md

 ## Where to Start

-Assuming you have a good understanding of the relevant libraries and frameworks, the next question is where to go to start contributing
+Assuming you have a basic understanding of the relevant libraries and frameworks, the next question is where to get started contributing

 ### This Document

-Before really digging you in should at least skim over the rest of this document so you know how to follow the style guides, understand and follow the design decisions, and align yourself with the general priorities
+While digging in I suggest keeping this document close by so you have a reference for following the style guides and understanding the design decisions.

 ### Existing Issues

-Once you're comfortable with everything contained in this document you can start looking into the [existing issues](https://github.com/X-Fix/ts-poker-planning/issues) for anything you feel like tackling, especially those with a ``help wanted`` tag, or a ``good first issue`` tag if you're a newcomer to contributing to this repository
+Once you're comfortable with what's contained in this document you can start looking into the [existing issues](https://github.com/X-Fix/ts-poker-planning/issues) for anything you feel like tackling, especially those with a ``help wanted`` tag, or a ``good first issue`` tag if you're a newcomer to contributing to this repository

 ### Your Ideas